-- 4 Restoration Flows to be released would be limited to then-existing channel capacities.
-As - 5 channel or structure modifications are completed with additional environmental compliance, - 6 maximum Restoration Flow releases would be correspondingly increased in accordance with - 7 then-existing channel capacities and the release schedule.
-Consistent with the commitments - 8 made in the PEIS/R ROD, Restoration Flows would be reduced, as needed, to address material 9 seepage and levee stability impacts, as identified in the Physical Monitoring and Management - 9 seepage and level stability impacts, as identified in the Physical Monitoring and Management 10 Plan in Appendix D of the PEIS/R. If releases of water from Friant Dam are required for flood - 11 control purposes, concurrent Restoration Flows would be reduced by an amount equivalent to the - required flood control release.
+4 Restoration Flows to be released would be limited to then-existing channel capacities.
+As

+- 5 channel or structure modifications are completed with additional environmental compliance, - 6 maximum Restoration Flow releases would be correspondingly increased in accordance with - 7 then-existing channel capacities and the release schedule.
+Consistent with the commitments - 8 made in the PEIS/R ROD, Restoration Flows would be reduced, as needed, to address material - 9 seepage and levee stability impacts, as identified in the Physical Monitoring and Management 10 Plan in Appendix D of the PEIS/P. If releases of water from Friend Days are mained for fload - Plan in Appendix D of the PEIS/R. If releases of water from Friant Dam are required for flood control purposes, concurrent Restoration Flows would be reduced by an amount equivalent to the - 11 control purposes, concurrent Restoration Flows would be reduced by an amount equivalent to th 12 required flood control release.
 If flood control releases from Friant exceed the concurrent - 13 scheduled Restoration Flows, no additional releases above those required for flood control would - 14 be made for SJRRP purposes.